yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-updatableasset-enrollassetsbyid.md

 ---
-title: "updatableAssetGroup: removeMembers"
+title: "updatableAsset: enrollAssetsById"
-description: "Remove members from an updatable asset group."
+description: "Enroll updatable assets of the same type in update management by the deployment service."
 author: "Alice-at-Microsoft"
 localization_priority: Normal
 ms.prod: "w10"
 doc_type: apiPageType
 ---

-# updatableAssetGroup: removeMembers
+# updatableAsset: enrollAssetsById
 Namespace: microsoft.graph.windowsUpdates

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Remove members from an updatable asset group.

-You can also use the method [removeMembersById](windowsupdates-updatableassetgroup-removemembersbyid).
+Enroll updatable assets of the same type in update management by the deployment service.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).